utkarsharsh/task2/README.md

  respective account.

 As for now we have decided to use react for frontend and mongodb/nodejs/express for backend.
+For face recognition we would be using HOG(Histogram of Oriented Gradients) method.

 OUR TEAM:
 Frontend- Aashi Gupta